rolandjutai/LegacyPilotLateralOnly/README.md

 Please note that you take all risks if you use this fork.
 As I said, safety checks are disabled and therefore OpenPilot will keep running in most situations.

-# LONG TESTING
+# SMART CRUISE CONTROL for Hyundai Only - new code path

-This branch is to test implementing the following logic.
-This is still working in progress until I update this... so not yet ready.
+This branch is to test implementing Smart Cruise Control using OpenPilot on Hyundais that only have non-smart cruise using the following logic.
+This is still working in progress until I update this... so not yet ready until folded into Main.

 Button	   ^ Condition	                             ^ Action
-SET / –	  ^ Anytime	                       ^ Engage LATERAL (steer) only
+SET / –	  ^ Anytime	                               ^ Engage LATERAL (steer)
-CANCEL	   ^ Anytime                        ^	Disengage both lateral + long
-RES / +	  ^ Only if stock cruise is ON	    ^Engage LONG (button spam mode) RES / +	  ^While long already engaged	     ^Acts as “+” speed change (forwarded directly to car) SET / –	  ^While long engaged	             ^Acts as “–” speed change (forwarded directly to car) Stock Cruise OFF		                         ^Disables long only, lateral stays ON
+CANCEL	   ^ Anytime                                ^	Disengage both lateral + SmartCruise LONG RES / +	  ^ Only if stock cruise is ON	            ^Engage SmartCruise LONG (button spam mode) RES / +	  ^ While SmartCruise already engaged	     ^Acts as “+” speed change (forwarded directly to car) SET / –	  ^ While long engaged	                    ^Acts as “–” speed change (forwarded directly to car) Stock Cruise OFF		                                 ^Disables long only, lateral stays ON

 Net Effect